vanderheim/dog-find/README.md

 # The Dog Finder

-This is a simple web application that allows a user to build and manage their own personal collection of cute dogs!
+The Dog Finder is a web application that allows a user to build and manage their own personal collection of cute dogs!

 This program makes use of the Dog API (https://dog.ceo/dog-api/) to provide various images of dogs.